Central Visayas, Philippines: What to pack, what to wear, and when to go [2024]

 February

-February in Central Visayas is constantly hot.
-The rain can amount to several inches/centimeters.
-During this time, temperatures average in the 80s F (low 30s C).
+Traveling to Central Visayas in February, you will notice that it is constantly hot.
+Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: